Should You Invest in The AZEK Company Inc. (AZEK) Now? - News Heater

 AZEK) stock’s latest price update

-The stock price of The AZEK Company Inc. (NYSE: AZEK) has plunged by -1.60 when compared to previous closing price of 31.34, but the company has seen a 3.11% gain in its stock price over the last five trading sessions.
+The AZEK Company Inc. (NYSE: AZEK) has seen a rise in its stock price by 1.97 in relation to its previous close of 29.97.
+However, the company has experienced a -0.91% decline in its stock price over the last five trading sessions.

 AZEK’s Market Performance

-The AZEK Company Inc. (AZEK) has experienced a 3.11% rise in stock performance for the past week, with a 16.47% rise in the past month, and a 22.09% rise in the past quarter.
-The volatility ratio for the week is 2.91%, and the volatility levels for the past 30 days are at 2.88% for AZEK.
-The simple moving average for the last 20 days is 5.76% for AZEK stock, with a simple moving average of 34.48% for the last 200 days.
+The AZEK Company Inc. (AZEK) has experienced a -0.91% fall in stock performance for the past week, with a 10.44% rise in the past month, and a 11.74% rise in the past quarter.
+The volatility ratio for the week is 2.39%, and the volatility levels for the past 30 days are at 2.72% for AZEK.
+The simple moving average for the past 20 days is 2.13% for AZEK’s stock, with a 31.39% simple moving average for the past 200 days.

 Analysts’ Opinion of AZEK